VincentLu91/VincentLu91.github.io/_posts/2020-06-29-Sentiment Analysis on Tweets of Companies.md

 The sentiments returned by Textblob and VADER are not always the same.
 Textblob calculates polarity and subjectivity as sentiment analysis metrics.
 A possible explanation may be the available set of vocabularity for VADER to process.
 VADER works well with slangs and emojis, which are commonplace in social media platforms such as Twitter.

 VADER is also more thorough with computing sentiments as it calculates individual sentiment scores (negative, neutral, and positive) as well as calculating the cumulative/compound score.
-This gives us a more accurate understanding of the opinion expressed.
+This gives us a more complete understanding of the opinion expressed.

 ## Challenges

-The data application is not without its limitations.
-During development an app would attempt to process tweet texts that simply cannot be processed.
+Building the data application was not without its limitations.
+During development the app would attempt to process tweets that simply cannot be processed.
 This returned a 400 error.
-I had to create a try/except block to attempt to translate and if it couldn't, return a 'Cannot be processed' string in both Textblob and VADER sentiment columns:
+I later created a try/except block to attempt to translate and if it couldn't, it would return a 'Cannot be processed' string in both Textblob and VADER sentiment columns:

 ![martymcfly](https://user-images.githubusercontent.com/3411100/86506083-04b7f780-bd9a-11ea-8a90-3bbbaaca3c00.png)

 By entering the tweet URL in the browser, I can see that there are no textual contents.

 Another issue I encountered during development was the use of Textblob's translate module.
 When I first started using it, the translation module worked before the Textblob or VADER could process the text.
-After 3 days later I tried the data app again it returned an error, with the message ```textblob.exceptions.NotTranslated: Translation API returned the input string unchanged.``` After much research, this turns out to be a known problem as discussed in this [StackOverflow forum](https://stackoverflow.com/questions/35420602/python-textblob-translation-api-error/35425227) - the Textblob translate module depends on the Google Translate API so  using it causes errors intermittently.
+After 3 days later I tried the data app again it returned an error, with the message ```textblob.exceptions.NotTranslated: Translation API returned the input string unchanged.``` After much research, this turned out to be a known problem as addressed in this [StackOverflow forum](https://stackoverflow.com/questions/35420602/python-textblob-translation-api-error/35425227) - the Textblob translate module depends on the Google Translate API so  using it causes errors intermittently.

-To find a stable library, I came across the Python translate library and it has worked ever since.
+To find a stable library, I came across the Python 'translate' library and it has worked ever since.
 Whether or not it continues to work into the future, only time will tell.

 ## Some ideas for Improvement